cvraut/UKB_500K_exome_QC/notes/README.md

 - so I backed up the repo to the depreciated folder, will pursue heavy refactoring as I figure out the policy for a clean RAP install and proceed with it
 - lots of cleanup, but I think I am ready for the big run
 - gonna start it today & will update the notes with the progress
+- put it on the same type of instance (estimated cost is 200 pounds)
+  - start time: 2023-01-12 5:15pm ET

 ## 2023 01 11
 - so the 90 pct cutoff I had seems like it works